rsim/ruby-plsql-spec/README.markdown

 If you are not familiar with Ruby I recommend to start with [Ruby in Twenty Minutes](http://www.ruby-lang.org/en/documentation/quickstart/) tutorial.
 Then you can take a look on some [RSpec examples](http://rspec.info/documentation/) how to write and structure tests.
 And then you can take a look at [ruby-plsql own tests](http://github.com/rsim/ruby-plsql/blob/master/spec/plsql/procedure_spec.rb) to see how to pass parameters and verify results for different PL/SQL data types.

-How to add ruby-plsql-spec to a new project?
+How to customize ruby-plsql-spec for my project?
 --------------------------------------------

-Create `spec` directory somewhere in your project directory structure where you will keep your ruby-plsql-spec tests.
-Copy spec_helper.rb to this directory and modify to your needs:

-* modify database connection settings
-* review other initialization settings (requiring helper files, factory files, source files) and adapt as necessary
+* Review spec/spec_helper.rb file and modify if needed directories where you will store additional required files (helper files, factory files, source files).

-Create `helpers` directory.
-Review and copy needed helper files to helpers directory from this project.
+* Review and or create new helper files in `spec\helpers` directory.

-Create `factories` directory where to store definitions of test data factory methods (review example from this project).

-Start creating tests in files with `_spec.rb` at the end of file name.
-If there will be not so many files then you can place them directly in `spec` directory.
-If there will be many tests files then create separate directories per module / functionality group and place tests files in subdirectories.
-You can also create `factories` and `helpers` subdirectories per each module / functionality group.
+* Create new factory methods for test data creation in `factories` directory (see example in `examples/spec/factories`).